Prenatal Gender Testing

-The conclusion of the studies was that in 6500 tests performed on pregnant women the prenatal gender determination was 99.8% accurate.
+Published studies have concluded that in 6500 tests performed on pregnant women the prenatal gender determination was 99.8% accurate.

-The gender of a fetus can be determined with 100% accuracy after approximately 8 weeks of gestation (10 weeks after last missed period).
-At this stage of pregnancy, the maternal blood carries sufficient fetal DNA for identification of the gender of the fetus.
+The gender of a fetus can be determined with 100% accuracy after approximately 8 weeks of gestation (10 weeks after the last missed period).
+At this stage of pregnancy, the maternal blood carries enough fetal DNA for identification of the gender of the fetus.

-Gender identification is based on the specific identification of the Y chromosome which indicates that the fetus is absolutely a male, absence of the Y chromosome means a female fetus.
-100% results are obtained using a small blood sample taken from the mothers arm using the vacutainer tube we supply.
-The sample can be easily taken at any medical lab in a few minutes , and is stabilized in the tube for returning to us by courier or mail
+Gender identification is based on the specific identification of the Y chromosome which indicates that the fetus is absolutely a male, the absence of the Y chromosome indicates a female fetus.
+Results are obtained using a small blood sample taken from the mother's arm using the vacutainer tube we supply.
+The sample can be easily taken at any medical lab in just a few minutes.
+The sample is stabilized in the tube and returned to us by courier or mail.

 Click here to order a sample collection kit at 1-877-842-4827.
 Results in 7 days, 99% accurate.

-The VIAMEDEX genetic non-invasive gender determination test has evolved from work done when Lo et al first described the presence of fetal DNA in material plasma and serum.
-The cell free fetal DNA offered an important path for non-invasive prenatal gender determination.
-Based on a PCR assay, VIAMEDEX has determined that the concentration of fetal DNA in maternal plasma in the first trimester and particularly after 8 weeks of gestation was about 3.4% and it is estimated that a mean of 24.4 copies of fetal DNA circulates per ml. of maternal plasma.
-At this level there is almost 100% precision in identifying the Y chromosome and establishing fetal gender.
+The VIAMEDEX genetic non-invasive Gender Determination Test has evolved since Lo et al., first described the presence of fetal DNA in maternal plasma and serum.
+The cell-free fetal DNA offered an important path for non-invasive prenatal gender determination.
+Based on a PCR assay, VIAMEDEX has determined that the concentration of fetal DNA in maternal plasma in the first trimester and particularly after 8 weeks of gestation was about 3.4%.
+It is estimated that a mean of 24.4 copies of fetal DNA circulates per ml. of maternal plasma.
+At this level, there is almost 100% precision in identifying the Y chromosome and establishing fetal gender.